 See below photos of an example of a Consolidated dual movement time lock in conjunction with a Hall (later Consolidated Co.) combination lock on a safe door.

 B. Similar single movement Consolidated lock as above but mounted to the dual combination lock known as the Crescent, also by the Joseph L. Hall company, c.
 1883.
 This lock has an independent pair of four tumbler combination locks with seventy numbers controlling the bolt and as with all locks that had a single movement time lock was equipped with the Infallible lockout protection system.
 Evidence of this is seen in photo three where each wheel pack has the regularly used fence at the 12 o'clock position with a second one only used in case of the time lock failure located at the 9 o'clock position.
 The Crescent could be set for either single or dual custody.
 To open when dual custody is chosen, the first combination is dialed in, and left on the last number.
 After the second combination is set, both dials are turned simultaneously to throw the bolt open.
 (1) Notice how easily this wheel pack can be removed for service or, in most cases, an easy change of the combination numbers, photo five.
-A few dozen of the Crescent combination locks are known with 5 that have an associated time lock.
-3 5/8"w x 3 1/8"h x 2 5/8"d, case# 2370, movement #2370, combination lock, 4"h x 6 5/8"w x 203/4"d, bolt #296. file 152
+A few dozen of the Crescent combination locks are known with five that have an associated time lock.
+3 5/8"w x 3 1/8"h x 2 5/8"d, case# 2370, movement #2370, combination lock, 6 5/8"w x 4"h x 2 3/4"d, bolt #296. file 152

 Both of these locks represent a rare variety of 'transitional' time locks.
 Early locks that used both a single movement time lock as well as an integral combination lock that could be used to open the safe in case of a timer failure, this was Hall's Infallible lockout protection system.
 Although Hall's Infallible system was quite successful, this was during a time when some bankers still did not quite trust the fact that their safe would be under total control of the time lock.
 Notice that these locks used only one movement.
 The use of redundant movements obviated the need for all the complex and less reliable or secure backup approaches.
 It should be noted that in the entire history of the use of factory installed time locks with redundant movements, when the lock was properly used and serviced, and in the absence of tampering or efforts at forced entry to the safe, there has never been a total failure of a time lock resulting in the door being unable to be opened.
-The safe door below shows this transitional arrangement with a single movement time lock controlling a single five tumbler combination lock as illustrated in example A.
+The safe door below shows this arrangement with a single movement time lock controlling a single five tumbler combination lock as illustrated in example A.

 Below are photos of a 1 movement Hall time lock mounted to a Hall Premier size #2 combination lock from the John H. Mossman collection at the General Society of Tradesmen and Tradesman museum, New York, NY.